AU-ExoMars/PCOT-Cookbook/docs/index.md

 analysis you need, but these will give you a starting point from which to do that, as well as providing useful examples.

-## Analysis documents
+## Analysis recipes and documents

-These are (hopefully) the "bread and butter" of working with PCOT: loading data into PCOT documents which process it in a (more or less) obvious but at least clearly visible way.
+These are (hopefully) the "bread and butter" of working with PCOT: loading data into PCOT to process it in a (more or less) obvious but at least clearly visible way.

 * [Plotting spectra of points](recipes/spectrum.md)